 22626 W. Antelope Trail, Buckeye, Arizona 85326

-Buckeye has grown by 365% within the last couple of decades.
+Buckeye has boomed by 365% within the last couple of decades.
 Yet town leaders think it will be another 30 years before the town is completely built out (a strict water conservation ordinance helps ensure future growth).

 West Valley Hospital in Goodyear, 15 miles away, is the nearest accredited hospital.

 This area has very hot summers and mild winters.
 Summer temperatures are in the 90s and low-100s.
 Winter temperatures are in the 60s and 70s.
 On average, Buckeye receives about 10 inches of rain per year

 On February 14, 1912, Arizona became the 48th state to join the Union.
 In the southwestern region of the United States, it borders New Mexico to the east, Utah to the north, Nevada and California to the west and Mexico to the south.
 The Cactus Wren is the state's bird, and the Saguaro Blossom is the state flower.
 The capital and largest city is Phoenix.

 Arizona is home to the Grand Canyon, one of the nation's oldest national parks, and the Hoover Dam.
 It covers 113,000 square miles, making it the nation's 6th largest state.
 However, only a small portion of the land, about 15%, is privately owned.
 The rest of Arizona belongs to national parks, state parks and Native American reservations.